 Snowboarders will find some of the best terrain parks on the East Coast in the Pocono Mountains.
-Big Boulder Ski Area and Jack Frost Mountain both boast sensational terrain parks; 50% of Boulder's mountain encompasses park features, which have been reconfigured this season to allow for better progression, especially for beginner and intermediate guests.
-Riders can enjoy five terrain parks at Blue Mountain Resort, including 22 jumps and rails at the new Dreamweaver Park.
+Big Boulder Ski Area and Jack Frost Mountain both boast sensational terrain parks; 50% of Boulder's mountain encompasses park features, recently reconfigured to allow for better progression, especially for beginner and intermediate guests.
+Riders can enjoy five terrain parks at Blue Mountain Resort, including 22 jumps and rails at the Dreamweaver Park.

 Perfect for first timers and thrill seekers alike, snow tubing is an activity the entire family can enjoy together.
 The two largest snow tubing parks in the country are located in the Poconos!
-Blue Mountain Resort added an extra magic carpet lift and expanded from 32 to 46 lanes this season.
-The 42 lanes at Camelback Mountain glow in neon after dark for an out-of-this world galactic snow tubing experience.
+Blue Mountain Resort is home to three magic carpet lifts to whisk you to the top of the hill and 46 lanes to fly down, plus new after-dark sonic tubing.
+The 42 lanes at Camelback Mountain glow in neon after sunset for an out-of-this world galactic snow tubing experience.

 Another way to witness the undisturbed beauty of the Pocono Mountains is by snowshoeing.
 Journey through pristine and serene ;snow-covered woodlands.
 The Delaware State Forest allows non-groomed snowshoeing in the Bruce Lake Natural Area.
 Promised Land State Park permits snowshoeing on all trails throughout the entire park.
-Get in touch with Naturfi for snowshoe rentals and guided tours.
+Get in touch with local outfitter Naturfi for snowshoe rentals and guided tours!

 Suit up for paintball!
 With or without snow, winter is a great time to enjoy a game on the many different battlefields at Skirmish Paintball.
 Team up with family and friends or challenge other players in an activity that is sure to get the adrenaline running and warm you up on a chilly day.
 Don't forget to keep an eye out for Skirmish's special offers and events!